Ultrasonic Study of Water Adsorbed in Nanoporous Glasses: Additional Experimental Details

 \subsection{Estimation of $K_{\rm s}$ and $G_{\rm s}$}

-The bulk and shear moduli of the solid glass matrix ($K_{\rm s}$ and $G_{\rm s}$, respectively) were estimated using the modified Kuster and Toks\"oz (KT) theory.
-Assuming that the samples have empty cylindrical inclusions of a volume fraction $\phi$, the moduli of the solid phase $K_{\rm s}$ and $G_{\rm s}$ can be calculated from the experimentally measured bulk and shear moduli of the dry samples ($K_0$ and $G_0$, respectively) using the following equations:
+The bulk and shear moduli of the solid glass matrix ($K_{\rm s}$ and $G_{\rm s}$, respectively) were estimated using the modified Kuster and Toks\"oz (KT) theory. {The results for $K_{\rm s}$ are shown in Tables \ref{tab:Mechanical_Props}, ~\ref{tab:Vacuum_Table_V}, and ~\ref{tab:Vacuum_Table_C}}.
+Assuming that the samples have empty cylindrical inclusions of volume fraction $\phi$, the moduli of the solid phase can be calculated from the experimentally measured bulk and shear moduli of the dry samples ($K_0$ and $G_0$, respectively) using the following equations:

 where

 and